mahmoud-elmakki/Django-Blog-App/README.md

-#Django-Blog-App

-full-feature web blog application using the django framework and python.
+Full-feature web blog application using the django framework and python.
 Which allows users to create, edit, and delete posts.
 The homepage will list all blog posts, and there will be a dedicated detail page for each individual post.

 Django is an open-source web framework, written in Python, that follows the model-view-template architectural pattern.